Expand

 Investing activities include making and collecting loans, purchasing and selling debt or equity instruments of other reporting entities, and acquiring and disposing of property, plant, and equipment and other productive assets used in the production of goods or services.

-As discussed in ASC 230-10-45-12, the following items should be classified as investing activities:
+Following the principles in ASC 230-10-45, the following items should be classified as investing activities:

-• Distributions received from equity method investees that are deemed a return of investment (see FSP 6.9.4 for further discussion)
+• Distributions received from equity method investees that are deemed a return of investment (see FSP 6.8.3)

 • The impact on cash and cash equivalents of either consolidating or deconsolidating a variable interest entity